Pointwise equidistribution for one parameter diagonalizable group action on homogeneous space: introduction

 This question is studied by several authors for natural dynamical systems on $X=\mathbb R/\mathbb Z$.
 Let $m,n$ be coprime positive integers greater than or equal to $2$.
 Suppose that $\mu_X$ is the Lebesgue measure on $X$ and $T_n=\times n $ modulo $\mathbb Z$.
 Host \cite{h95} shows that any $T_m$ invariant and ergodic probability measure $\nu$ on $X$ with positive entropy is $(T_n, \mu_X)$ generic.
 This result is strengthened by Hochman and Shmerkin \cite{hs} where they prove that for any $C^2$ diffeomorphism $\varphi: \mathbb R\to \mathbb R$, the push forward of $\nu$ modulo $\mathbb Z$ is $(T_n, \mu_X)$ generic.
 The reader can find detailed references of related results in \cite{hs}.

-The aim of this paper is to address this question for one parameter flows in homogeneous space.
+The aim of this paper is to address this question for one parameter $\Ad$-diagonalizable flows in homogeneous spaces.
 Let $\Gamma$ be a lattice of a Lie group $L$.
 Every subgroup $H$ of $L$ acts on $L/\Gamma$ by left translations and this action preserves the probability Haar measure $\mu_{L/\Gamma}$.
 We use $(H, L/\Gamma)$ to denote this measure preserving system.
-There are two basic types of one parameter subgroup $t\to g_t\in L$ in terms of its image under the adjoint representation $Ad: L\to GL(\mathfrak l)$ where $\mathfrak l$ is the Lie algebra of $L$.
-If $Ad(g_t)$ is unipotent, then according to Ratner's uniform distribution theorem \cite{r912} the Dirac measure $\delta_x$ of any point $x\in L/\Gamma$ is generic with respect to some $\{g_t:t\in \mathbb R\}$ ergodic homogeneous probability measure.
-If the one parameter subgroup is Ad-diagonalizable, i.e.~$Ad(g_t)$ is diagonalizable over $\mathbb R$, the unstable horospherical subgroup of $\{g_t: t\in \mathbb R\}$ is defined by
+There are two basic types of one parameter subgroups $t\to g_t\in L$ in terms of its image under the adjoint representation $\Ad: L\to \GL(\mathfrak l)$ where $\mathfrak l$ is the Lie algebra of $L$.
+If $\Ad(g_t)$ is unipotent, then according to Ratner's uniform distribution theorem \cite{r912} the Dirac measure $\delta_x$ of any point $x\in L/\Gamma$ is generic with respect to some $\{g_t:t\in \mathbb R\}$ ergodic homogeneous probability measure.
+If the one parameter subgroup is $\Ad$-diagonalizable, i.e.~$\Ad(g_t)$ is diagonalizable over $\mathbb R$, the unstable horospherical subgroup of $g_1$ is defined as